• Skip to Content

 AJ 125 Probation, Parole, and Intermediate Sanctions 3 Units

-This course examines the evolution and implementation of community-based graduated and intermediate sanctions in corrections in regard to offenders classification and risk/needs, punishment and treatment, cost-effectiveness, and evidence based practices for Social Populations with mental health needs, sex offenders, gender-specific offenders, and the homelessness.
-Emphasis is placed on justice reinvestment, community-based correction officers, pre-release, supervision, re-entry, and the impact on the community and to victims.
-Field trip may be required.
+This course examines the evolution and practice of community-based graduated and intermediate sanctions in corrections, classification and risk, punishment and treatment, cost-effectiveness, and evidence-based methods.
+Emphasis on social offender populations including mental health needs, sex offenders, gender/gender-identity, and the un-sheltered are considered as well as justice reinvestment, pre-release, supervision, re-entry, and the impact on the community and on victims.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L